 Their fifth album, Human, was released in March 2015 with new lead singer, Matt Walst.
 Honestly, I was adamantly refused to listen to this new Three Days Grace album.
 Until six months ago, I couldn’t bring myself to listen to this album.
 It literally took me 15 listens of the whole album before I got accustomed to the new lead singer’s voice.
 I do like some of the songs off this album.
 But a part of me cannot love this new musical direction.
 Their new sound is too overproduced to my liking.
 I prefer a more organic and slightly raw sound.
 Their fifth album captures musical style elements of previous Three Days Grace albums with infusion a slightly new sound.
 Yet, Matt Walst’s harsh vocals just isn’t my cup of tea.
 I cannot listen to his vocals for prolonged periods of time.
 Compared to the former lead singer, Matt Walst’s vocals aren’t as soothing and lacks certain emotional depth.
 This is my own personal opinion.

 Sadly, my whole heart just isn’t into Three Days Grace’s newer music anymore.
-In my mind, the Three Days Grace I will deeply cherish is associated with their debut album to Transit of Venus.
+In my mind, the Three Days Grace I will deeply cherish is associated with their self-titled debut album to Transit of Venus.
 Sorry if this makes me a disloyal fan.
 But I respect those who do love the new direction of Three Days Grace’s music.
 I will do my best to support Three Days Grace’s future album, but I am not guaranteeing anything.
 This is my blunt honesty.